 |PH||7.0 - 8.0|

-Origins of the Mbu Pufferfish
+Natural Habitat of the Mbu Pufferfish

 The Mbu pufferfish originates from Tanzania, Zambia, Cameroon, Burundi, the lower and middle regions of the Congo River in Africa as well as the east coast of Lake Tanganyika.
 They inhabit riverbanks with strong water currents often amongst submerged vegetation.